zengm-games/zengm.com/src/posts/2021-07-11-randomize-built-in-teams.md

 Now in version 2021.07.11.0740, there is an easy way to randomize the teams in your league, and it's pretty cool how it works.
 Thank you [nicidob](https://nicidob.github.io/) for the idea!

-Access it by clicking "Customize" next to the list of teams when creating a new random players leauge:
+Access it by clicking "Customize" next to the list of teams when creating a new random players league:

 <!--more-->